 September 10, 2014: Vapor Intrusion Liability Closure Requirements and Reopeners

-The Southeast Wisconsin chapter of FET is sponsoring “Vapor Intrusion Liability, Closure Requirements and Reopeners” on September 10, 2014 at the Country Springs Hotel in Pewaukee.
-The seminar will address a number of topics, including federal and state liability, state regulation of vapor intrusion, investigation, sampling and reporting, mitigation strategies, brownfield funding and case closure and re-openers.
+The Southeast Wisconsin chapter of FET sponsored this seminar on September 10, 2014.
+The seminar addressed a number of topics, including federal and state liability, state regulation of vapor intrusion, investigation, sampling and reporting, mitigation strategies, brownfield funding and case closure and re-openers.

 July 31, 2014: Brownfields in Your Backyard - Tribal Opportunities

 As part of the Environmental Management and Planning for Tribal Professionals Module, a free webinar was offered to provide an introduction to tribal brownfields with an emphasis on US EPA 104(k) ARC Grants.
 What are brownfields?
 Who is currently using brownfields grant money?
 How can you tap into this funding?

 July 22, 2014: EPA brownfields grant writing workshop

 This workshop focused on helping community grant writers produce successful proposals for the EPA Assessment, Cleanup and Revolving Loan Fund (ARC) grants.
 Presenters from DNR's RR Program, EPA Region 5 and Kansas State University's Technical Assistance for Brownfields Communities (TAB) program discussed the basics of the ARC grants, eligibility requirements, the application process and proposal writing tips and resources.